JoeBee/translate-to-english/README.md

 npm start
 ```

-2. The app will automatically use mock translation service (no errors!)
+2. Ensure `src/environments/environment.ts` has:

+- `useMockTranslation: true`

+Then refresh the page.

-**Optional: Use Firebase Emulators (for testing real functions)**
+### Optional: Use Firebase Emulators (test real Functions locally)

 If you want to test with actual Firebase Functions locally: